hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Alternatives

-The users can add RAID and BIOS configuration by modifying worker nodes' BMH definition file called `~/clusterconfigs/openshift/99_openshift-cluster-api_hosts- *.yaml` generated after executing `openshift-baremetal-install --dir ~/clusterconfigs create manifest`, so that the configuration of RAID and BIOS for worker nodes can be done in the IPI process.
+The users can add RAID and BIOS configuration by modifying worker nodes' **BMH** called `~/clusterconfigs/openshift/99_openshift-cluster-api_hosts- *.yaml` generated after executing `openshift-baremetal-install --dir ~/clusterconfigs create manifest`, so that the configuration of RAID and BIOS for worker nodes can be done in the IPI deployments.

-There is no code level change using this approach, but this approach is limited to worker nodes, not to master nodes.
+Using this approach needn't the modification of source code, but this approach is limited to worker nodes.
-Because the BMH file of the worker node is processed by [Baremetal Operator(BMO)](https://github.com/metal3-io/baremetal-operator), the BMH file of the master node is processed by [terraform-provider-ironic](https://github.com/openshift-metal3/terraform-provider-ironic) which currently does not support raid and bios processing.